 This mindset change is critical during periods of IT transformation.
-To think ahead.
-To adapt.
-To be willing to learn.
+To think ahead, to adapt and be willing to learn.

-In times of IT transformation, enterprises needed an agent of change.
+In times of IT transformation, enterprises need an agent of change.
 Someone willing to be the lone voice.
 To stand up.
 To not get sucked into what’s been done before.

 This person can either be sourced externally, either from a cloud provider that can also be an IT Transformation partner, such as Synextra, or an IT Transformation consultant.
 They can also be sourced internally.

-Whoever you choose, they must exhibit the aforementioned skills necessary to help drive true change: To think ahead.
-To adapt.
-To be willing to learn.
+Whoever you choose, they must exhibit the aforementioned skills necessary to help drive true change.
+To think ahead, to adapt and be willing to learn.